Author Index

 Marx W. Wartofsky

-Marx W. Wartofsky is distinguished professor of philosophy at Baruch College and the Graduate Center of the City University of New York.
+Marx W. Wartofsky is a distinguished professor of philosophy at Baruch College and the Graduate Center of the City University of New York.
 His most recent book is Models: Representation and the Scientific Understanding (1979).

 Mary C. Waters

-Mary C. Waters is the M. E. Zukerman professor of sociology at Harvard University.
-She is the author of numerous publications, including Inheriting the City: The Children of Immigrants Come of Age (with Kasinitz, Mollenkopf, and Holdaway 2008).
+Mary C. Waters is the M. E. Zukerman Professor of Sociology at Harvard University.
+She is the author of numerous publications, including Inheriting the City: The Children of Immigrants Come of Age (with Kasinitz, Mollenkopf, and Holdaway, 2008).

 Morris Watnick